Sociopathic Smile: Spotting A Hidden Warning Sign

 • The Words component of the WEB Method involves listening to what a person says and looking for inconsistencies or contradictions in their story.

-• The Eyes component of the WEB Method involves looking at a person’s eyes to see if they are avoiding eye contact or if their eyes are “dead” or emotionless.
+• The Eyes component of the WEB Method involves looking at a person’s eyes to see if they are avoiding eye contact or if their eyes are “lifeless” or emotionless.

 • The Body component of the WEB Method involves looking at a person’s body language to see if they are tense, fidgety, or overly calm and collected.